 6. You will be prompted for a username and password.
 Enter the default username "admin" and the default password "1234".

 7. You will arrive the "System Information" screen shown below.

-8. Please follow the instructions below in II-2.
-Basic Settings to configure the access point's basic settings for use as a standalone AP in AP mode.
+8. Next, please follow the instructions below in III-2.
+Basic Settings to configure the access point's basic settings.